Things To Know About Credit Scores

 "When I was in high school, I got into trouble with credit cards," Black said.
 "I didn't realize the huge impact they would have on my financial future.
 We can ruin our credit very quickly, but it can take a long time to clean it up."

-"Paying bills on time is the most important thing you can do in order to maintain and improve your credit score," Black said.
+"Paying your credit accounts on time is the most important thing you can do in order to maintain and improve your credit score," Black said.

 It can also be tempting to sign up for new cards to gain rewards and discounts, but doing so can actually ding your credit score.